patroni/patroni/docs/faq.rst

 I changed my parameters under ``bootstrap.dcs`` configuration but Patroni is not applying the changes to the cluster members.
 What is wrong?
     The values configured under ``bootstrap.dcs`` are only used when bootstrapping a fresh cluster.
 Those values will be written to the DCS during the bootstrap.

-    After the bootstrap phase you will only be able to change the dynamic configuration through the DCS.
+    After the bootstrap phase finishes, you will only be able to change the dynamic configuration through the DCS.

     Refer to the next question for more details.